 Similarly, the Bible encourages Christians to understand their sexual orientation and sexual identity in the original design of God as biologically created at birth: male and female with distinct differences but equal value in God's eyes (Genesis 1:27, 5:2; 1 Peter 3:7).
 In fact, a Christian should find his or her primary identity in Christ as a child of God (John 1:12; Galatians 2:20; Colossians 3:1-3, 1 John 3:1-2).
-As a result, the Bible forbids individuals from adopting a gender identity that conflicts with the biological sex they received from birth and to affirm others who accept the sex they were biologically assigned at birth (Deuteronomy 22:5; 1 Corinthians 6:9, where use of $\mu\alpha\lambda\alpha\kappa$ où means "effeminate" or indicating a rejection of one's God-given, biological sex).
+As a result, the Bible forbids individuals from adopting a gender identity that conflicts with the biological sex they received from birth and to affirm others who accept the sex they were biologically assigned at birth (Deuteronomy 22:5; 1 Corinthians 6:9, where use of $\mu\alpha\lambda\alpha\kappa$ means "effeminate" or indicating a rejection of one's God-given, biological sex).
 The Bible teaches that exchanging the natural functions of the God-given sex for unnatural functions (including same-sex attraction or desiring to convert to another gender) is a result of sin (Romans 1:26-27).
 The Bible recognizes only two sexes - male and female - and a trust in the sovereignty of God will lead Christians to display and adopt only the sex God biologically gave them at birth (Genesis 5:2; Matthew 19:4).
-To do otherwise through sex reassignment, transvestite, transgender, gender-fluid, or nonbinary "genderqueer" and related acts or conduct is to question God's providence and sovereignty.
+To do otherwise through sex reassignment, transvestite, transgender, gender-fluid, or nonbinary

-2 For the purpose of this document, men or males are defined as those who are biological created at birth with an XY chromosome.
+&lt;sup>2 For the purpose of this document, men or males are defined as those who are biological created at birth with an XY chromosome.
 Women or females are defined as those who are biologically created at birth with XX chromosomes.